 - A license application.

-Applying for a license is a five-step process, and the length of examination of each step can take up to several months.
+- Applying for a license is a five-step process.
+The length of examination of each step can take up to several months.
 A special permit, granted by the Governor of the Bank of Israel, is required to be a controlling shareholder of a digital bank.